Long-Range Deformations for Integrable Spin Chains: Interaction Range

 \subsection{Summary}

 To summarize, the parametrization \eqref{eq:gammafix,eq:alphamap,eq:betamap},

 results in deformed charges $\charge_r$ with a definite pattern of ranges.
-Moreover, this parameterization renders the connection \eqref{eq:connectall} flat.
+Moreover, this parametri\-zation renders the connection \eqref{eq:connectall} flat.
 Hence the charges are proper functions of the moduli space parameters $\alpha$, $\beta$ up to local similarity transformations

 The individual terms $\charge_n^{[\ldots]}$ in the $\alg{gl}(K)$ case agree with the ones obtained in \cite{Beisert:2005wv,Beisert:2007jv}. \footnote{Some charge terms $\charge_n^{[\ldots]}$ are calculated explicitly in \Appref{app:example}.} As discussed in the previous subsections, they have an interaction range